 Pennsylvania enacted restructuring legislation in 1996.
 All of PECO's customers have been eligible for direct access since 1999.
 Pursuant to the legislation, PECO was required by the Pennsylvania Commission to reduce its bundled rates by 8% in 1999, and by a further 6% in 2000.
 PECO's bundled rates are capped through 2010, and its transmission and distribution rates are capped through June 30, 2005.
 Both caps are subject to certain exceptions.
 Thus, ratepayers are fully protected by existing state regulation and legislation.

-Moreover, the proposed Business Limitations will assure that EIS' and ES' profitability will not become dependent upon the volume of business it does with the Utility Subsidiaries and, likewise, that the Utility Subsidiaries will not become unduly dependent for critical services on EIS and ES.
+Moreover, the proposed Business Limitations will assure that ISI' and ES' profitability will not become dependent upon the volume of business it does with the Utility Subsidiaries and, likewise, that the Utility Subsidiaries will not become unduly dependent for critical services on ISI and ES.
 Hence, this is not a case in which the success of a new nonutility business venture will depend solely, or even primarily, upon revenues derived from "captive" associate utility companies.
-In this respect, the proposed Business Limitations (in conjunction with the competitive procurement, pricing and contracting practices that the Utility Subsidiaries will use and the rate caps and state commission oversight) will effectively prevent any opportunity for cross-subsidization of EIS and ES at the expense of the Utility Subsidiaries.
+In this respect, the proposed Business Limitations (in conjunction with the other Safeguards applicable ) will effectively prevent any opportunity for cross-subsidization of ISI and ES at the expense of the Utility Subsidiaries.

-The Commission should also recognize here, as it did in NEES, the element of business risk that EIS and ES undertake in providing infrastructure and mechanical contracting services to its customers, including the Utility Subsidiaries.
-As indicated, like most other infrastructure and mechanical services companies, EIS and ES typically must provide warranties and performance guarantees, which often must be backed by performance bonds, liquidated damages and the like.
+The Commission should also recognize here, as it did in NEES, the element of business risk that ISI and ES undertake in providing infrastructure and mechanical contracting services to its customers, including the Utility Subsidiaries.
+As indicated, like most other infrastructure and mechanical services companies, ISI and ES typically must provide warranties and performance guarantees, which often must be backed by performance bonds, liquidated damages and the like.
 In fact, bids on infrastructure and mechanical services are often won or lost on the basis of such "non-price" terms.
-It would be unrealistic to expect EIS and ES to limit their charges for work performed for the Utility Subsidiaries to recovery of their "costs," when, under the terms of agreements, they are subject to potential penalties, late charges, warranty claims and the like which could expose them to substantial losses.